WellHub tries, tastes and tests products we recommend. When you buy through our links, we may earn a commission. Learn more >

 It may be helpful to source a local cook, café/restaurant that may organise home-cooked meals locally if you struggle to find availability in your area.

-Low-salt diets are often indicated in managing specific health conditions are prescribed by health practitioners such as kidney diseases and cardiovascular conditions.
+Low-salt diets are often indicated in managing specific health conditions such as kidney diseases and cardiovascular conditions.

 Some foods that should be limited when trying to follow a low-salt diet include processed and packaged foods such as chips, frozen dinners, fast food, cured meats, salted meats, smoked meats, canned goods with added salt, salted nuts, beverages (i.e. sports drinks, salines, hot chocolates) etc.